 - When a problem can be divided into smaller similar subproblems

-- Tree and graph traversal
+- During tree and graph traversal

-- Divide and Conquer techniques
+- In Divide and Conquer techniques

 How Recursion Works in Stack Memory